Madison Chock: 2024–25 season: Third consecutive World champion, second Grand Prix Final gold and Four Continents silver

 Again eschewing the Challenger circuit, Chock/Bates started their season on the Grand Prix at 2024 Skate America, entering the event as the heavy favourites for the gold.
 In the rhythm dance, Chock fell during the choreographic rhythm sequence, as a result of which the team placed second in the segment, nearly six points behind British training-mates Fear/Gibson.
 They went on to win the free dance, but remained in second place overall by 0.75 points.
 Chock/Bates fared better at their second event, taking gold at the 2024 NHK Trophy and defeating fellow Americans Carreira/Ponomarenko by a wide margin.
 Bates said: "Anytime the skaters are selected for NHK Trophy, we all do a little celebration because we’re so excited to come to this competition.”
 Their results qualified them again for the Grand Prix Final, where they won their second consecutive Final title with first-place finishes in both segments.
 They became the oldest dance team to win gold at the event, prompting Chock to say they were "aging like fine wine!
 It's truly an honor to have the longevity that we've had and be healthy and passionate about skating."

-Chock and Bates defended their national title at the 2025 U.S. Championships in Wichita, despite her suffering from a stomach ailment throughout the week.
+Chock/Bates defended their national title at the 2025 U.S. Championships in Wichita, despite her suffering from a stomach ailment throughout the week.
 The result saw them tie Meryl Davis and Charlie White's record of six senior ice dance gold medals.
 Bates credited his wife's performance through illness, calling her "so tough.
 She’s never not going to go out there and not give it her best.
 It took all the little energy that she had."
 “Winning means the world to us,” said Bates.
 “The U.S. Championships is always an event that we hold near and dear to our hearts.
 I think it’s because it’s the competition that we grew up coming to every January, watching every year on TV as kids, and it’s really like what made us fall in love with the sport.
 So, there’s something incredibly magical about this event, and we hold it in very hard.”